roboflank/dekutapp/CONTRIBUTE.md

 ```
 ### DESCRIPTION
-The DkutApp exploded my Android Phone, some performance errors appear.
+The dekutApp exploded my Android Phone, some performance errors appear.

 ### Trace
 Here is the stack trace.